 How Much Does It Cost to Register a Motorcycle in Texas?

 The cost to register a motorcycle in Texas varies by county but generally includes a base fee of $30.
-Additional fees may apply, such as local fees ($10-$21), title fees ($33), and inspection fees ($7.50-$14.50).
+Additional fees may apply, such as local fees ($10-$21), and title fees ($33).
+A $7.50 Inspection Program Replacement Fee is now included directly in your registration payment.
 Specialty plates or personalized plates may cost extra.

 Finally, you will also need to ensure that the applicable sales tax on the purchase of the motorcycle has been paid.